Wasabliss/Redstone-Axiom-Blueprints-Pack/README.md

 # Redstone-Axiom-Blueprints-Pack
-A Blueprint Paxk from Axiom Mod by Moulberry, containing Farms, Contraptions and other things.
+A Blueprint Pack for Axiom by Moulberry, containing Farms, Contraptions and other things.
+Design are from various people including Shulkercraft, ilmango, Tingz and many more.